Slow Food Earth Market Maitland

-The Slow Food Earth Markets Maitland, a fresh produce market is held on the first and third Thursday of the month in The Levee from 2pm – 6pm.
+The Slow Food Earth Market, Maitland is a fresh produce market is held on the first and third Thursday of the month in The Levee from 2pm – 6pm.
 All regular stalls contain produce that is local, seasonal and freshly picked.

 What can you expect?